department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

 You’ll need to file a claim for disability compensation and submit your evidence (supporting documents). <br>

-**If you have an illness believed to be caused by Agent Orange,** you won’t need to show the problem started during—or got worse because of—your military service.
+**If you have an illness believed to be caused by Agent Orange exposure,** you won’t need to show the problem started during—or got worse because of—your military service.
 This is because we believe that certain diseases are the result of exposure to herbicides.
 We refer to these as presumptive diseases. <br>
 [See the list of Agent Orange‒related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/).

 <ul class="usa-accordion">